-The JCCDC Parent Complaint Form can be completed for any complaints or incidents.
+The JCCDC Parent Complaint form can be completed for any complaints or incidents.
 If you need to submit a form, the following steps should be taken:

-- If the complaint is concerning another parent/child complete the form and contact the Family, Community Engagement Coordinator at (205) 379-6064. - If the complaint is concerning agency staff complete the form and contact the Head Start/Early Head Start Director at (205) 379-6065. - If the complaint is concerning a provider complete the form and contact the Head Start/Early Head Start Director at (205) 379-6065.
+- If the complaint concerns another parent/child complete the form and contact the Family Engagement Manager at (205) 379-6064. - If the complaint concerns agency staff complete the form and contact the Head Start/Early Head Start Program Director at (205) 379-6065. - If the complaint concerns a provider complete the form and contact the Head Start/Early Head Start Program Director at (205) 379-6065.

-After a complaint has been recorded on the Complaint Form, every effort will be made to resolve the complaint quickly and fairly.
-All complaints must be filed no later than three (3) days from the date of alleged incident.
-Forms can be mailed to 728 37th St. South Birmingham, Al 35222 or faxed to (205) 933-7828.
-Confidentiality will be always respected.
+After a complaint has been recorded on the complaint form, every effort will be made to resolve the complaint quickly and fairly.
+All complaints must be filed no later than three (3) days from the date of the alleged incident.
+Forms can be mailed to 728 37th Street South Birmingham, Al 35222 or faxed to (205) 933-7828.
+Confidentiality will always be respected.